mattrips/scratchPad/Protocol Conformance.md

   * If multiple protocols in a chain of inheritance of protocols provide declarations of an implementation, the implementation on a more refined protocol is more specialized than an implementation on a less refined protocol. [check this]
   * Where multiple protocols outside of a single chain of inheritance provide implementations, an ambiguity error occurs. [check this]

-&#9724; protocol requirements set
+## Protocol Witness Set
-: The set of requirements declared within the declaration of a protocol.
+The set of requirements declared within the declaration of a protocol.

-&#9724; protocol witness set
 : Given a declaration that a type conforms to a protocol, the protocol witness set is the set consisting of the protocol witness for each declared requirement of the protocol.
 [A protocol witness set also is referred to as a protocol conformance.
 I am suggesting this term to avoid ambiguity between that usage of the term protocol conformance and similar usage of the term to refer to the more general notion that a type is declared to conform to a protocol or that a type has implementations capable of conforming to a protocol.
 I also am suggesting that the termprotocol witness set presents a much better conceptual picture of what the conformance actually is.]
   * There is only one protocol witness set for a protocol conformance declaration.
 Such set is immutable, and is not subject to replacement.
   * If a protocol has no declared requirements, the protocol witness set for conformances to the protocol is empty.